great-expectations/great_expectations/docs/README.md

 * Headings in a page must be ## (h2) or below (h3, h4, etc) in order to render correctly in a table of contents.
 * Page and directory names should be separated by dashes (-), not underscores (_).
 E.g. `why-use-ge.md`
 * Every page should have a title element
-* Admonition boxes: I'm currently only using "info" (bright blue by default) and "caution" (yellow)
+* Admonition boxes: I'm currently only using "info" (bright blue by default) and "caution" (yellow).
+Of course, the styling can be customized later.
-* Tabbed content appears to be sensitive to indentation and seems to require 2 spaces
+* Tabbed content appears to be sensitive to indentation and seems to require **2 spaces**.
+* Code content does not need to be indented and actually takes up more space than necessary when intended.
+I suggest not indenting the lines in a code block.
 * We should consistently use `*` for unordered lists (based on the old docs which mainly used `*` instead of `-`, and `1.` for ordered lists.
 * Everything in the [old style guide](https://docs.greatexpectations.io/en/latest/contributing/style_guide.html) re: formatting, capitalization, etc. still applies
+* I suggest using "hard wraps" at 120 characters across the docs to make the content more legible while editing.
+PyCharm and other editors can be set up to use hard wraps while typing, and files can be reformatted too.